Charles Wardle: 1982–1987

 Wardle joined the Conservative Party’s approved candidates list in 1982.
 He applied for two seats, Stratford upon Avon and Solihull, reaching the final shortlist for both and was then selected for Bexhill and Battle, winning the seat in the 1983 general election.

-In late 1983 he was appointed to the Trade and Industry Select Committee and in early 1984 he was made Parliamentary Private Secretary to Kenneth Clarke, Minister for Health and then to Norman Fowler, Secretary of State for Health and Social Services.
+In late 1983 he was appointed to the Trade and Industry Select Committee and in early 1984 he was made Parliamentary private secretary to Kenneth Clarke, Minister for Health and then to Norman Fowler, Secretary of State for Health and Social Services.
 Wardle campaigned with neighbouring MPs for local hospitals, by-passes and rail electrification; and campaigned unsuccessfully but with local acclaim to keep the Royal Greenwich Observatory at Herstmonceux.

 1987–1992

-After the 1987 general election Wardle declined the invitation to continue as a Parliamentary Private Secretary; was appointed to the Treasury Select Committee; was made chairman of the Conservative Party’s One Nation Forum; and joined the executive committee of the European Atlantic Alliance.
+Following the 1987 general election Wardle declined the invitation to continue as a Parliamentary private secretary; was appointed to the Treasury Select Committee; was made chairman of the Conservative Party’s One Nation Forum; and joined the executive committee of the European Atlantic Alliance.
 In 1991 he spoke for the Party in Hong Kong, Taiwan, New Zealand and California.
-Later that year he resumed as a Parliamentary Private Secretary, to Ian Lang, Secretary of State for Scotland.
+Later that year he resumed as a Parliamentary private secretary, to Ian Lang, Secretary of State for Scotland.